It’s Magic! How the Levitt Came to Sioux Falls

 Total Project Cost (including sound and lighting equipment) $4,600,000

-- 30 free concerts made up the Inaugural Season which spanned form June-August and brought free, live, professional music to over 58,000 community members.
+30 free concerts made up the Inaugural Season which spanned from June-August and brought free, live, professional music to over 58,000 community members.

 Above: Tim Boe’s family touring the Levitt prior to opening night.

 Above: Falls Park West prior to Levitt construction

 Above: Levitt at the Falls board members sign the beam at the roof raising

 Above: Levitt at the Falls construction in progress